 A graduate of The National College of Art and Design, Deirdre Brennan worked as a photojournalist and documentary photographer in New York for over a decade.
-On contract with The New York Times since 2000, her work has been published throughout the world in titles such as The New York Times, Time Magazine, The New York Times Magazine, Newsweek, Stern, Marie Claire, Sports Illustrated, Panorama, American Photography, Vice, Mother Jones, The Smithsonian and The London Sunday Times.
+On contract with The New York Times since 2000, her work has been published throughout the world in titles such as The New York Times, Time Magazine, Newsweek, Stern, Marie Claire, Sports Illustrated, The Hollywood Reporter, Panorama, American Photography, Vice, Mother Jones, The Smithsonian and The London Sunday Times.

-Deirdre was recently named ” 10 Women Who Wrote History With Their Cameras” as part of Visa pour L’image, The International Photojournalism Festival’s 20th Anniversary in 2008.
+Deirdre was recently named ” 10 Women Who Wrote History With Their Cameras” as part of Visa pour L’image, The International Photojournalism Festival’s 20th Anniversary.

 Nominations include The World Press Photo Master Class, The New York Photo Awards and PDN “30 Under 30″.